chumingqian/Model_Compression_For_YOLOV3-V4/README.md

 - Most our  personal PC  machine  can not  run the quantized  model with this  int8  data type.

-- And quantization method  usually  co-operate with  specific hardware  platform,  such  as Xilinx  use Vitis Ai to quantize the model and deploy on the Zynq-ultraScale  series(like pynq-z2, ultra_96_v2, ZCU104);  Nvidia  use  TensorRT to quantize the model  and deploy  it on the Jetson (like Nano, TX1, TX2) ;  Here  are  the reference  we  use  their  tools  to deploy  our pruned  yolov4 network  on thier  hardware  target,  [On Ultra_96_v2](https://github.com/chumingqian/Deploy_Yolov4_On_Ultra96_v2), [On Jetson Nano](https://github.com/chumingqian/Deploy_Yolov4_On_Jetson_Nano).
+- And quantization method  usually  co-operate with  specific hardware  platform,  such  as Xilinx  use Vitis Ai to quantize the model and deploy on the Zynq-ultraScale  series(like pynq-z2, ultra_96_v2, ZCU104);  Nvidia  use  TensorRT to quantize the model  and deploy  it on the Jetson (like Nano, TX1, TX2) ;

+- Here  are  the reference [On Ultra_96_v2](https://github.com/chumingqian/Deploy_Yolov4_On_Ultra96_v2), [On Jetson Nano](https://github.com/chumingqian/Deploy_Yolov4_On_Jetson_Nano)  we  use  their  tools  quantize our pruned  yolov4 network  and deploy it on thier  hardware  target.

 3.2 Recently, the Pytorch 1.8 has launch a "torch.fx" module: